-Some goats tend to be more prone to bloat than others, which means a keeper may need to adjust feeding habits slightly and provide more of an administered free choice supplement (baking soda) or keep bloat drenching
+Some goats tend to be more prone to bloat than others, which means a keeper may need to adjust feeding habits slightly and provide more of an administered free-choice supplement (baking soda).

 Grain feed should be only a small part – if at all, of the goat’s diet.
 A goat that consumes too much grain is at increased risk of health issues – like bloat.
-A quality grain feed is comprised of significant percentages of protein, minerals, and vitamins.
+Quality grain feed is comprised of significant percentages of protein, minerals, and vitamins.

 If feeding grain to goats it should account for no more than 10% of their overall daily food intake.
 Dairy goats are sometimes given more grain than meat and fiber goats in an attempt to enhance milk production.

-Sweet mixed that have a high percentage of molasses should only be given (if at all) in incredibly small amounts or to pregnant and nursing nanny goats to give them a calorie boosts.
+Sweet mixed that have a high percentage of molasses should only be given (if at all) in incredibly small amounts or to pregnant and nursing nanny goats to give them a calorie boost.

 Goats are browsers and not grazers like horses and cattle.
 They can garner some if not all of their daily roughage intake while wandering around your homestead eating grass, weeds, brush, leaves, and similar natural items – at least during the warm weather parts of the year.

-Being a small to medium sized livestock, goats generally will not eat a grass style hay unless it is their only option.
+Being a small to medium-sized livestock, goats generally will not eat grass-style hay unless it is their only option.
 Their small mouths are not well equipped to eat such a coarse variety of hay.

 This legume style hay boats a high protein, fiber, vitamin A and calcium percentage.
 Alfalfa hay is comprised of roughly 15% to 22% crude protein, and 32% crude fiber.

-The leafy fiber strands are longer than the ones produced by a grass hay.
-Goats will ingest approximately 120% more energy from an alfalfa hay that they would from an oat style of hay.
+The leafy fiber strands are longer than the ones produced by grass hay.
+Goats will ingest approximately 120% more energy from alfalfa hay that they would from an oat style of hay.